Women Forward (2021-2022)

 - La Courte Echelles du Nord

-A sensory room was constructed to help 24 children with special needs through therapeutic sessions.
-The room has been decorated with paintings, lightings and with other accessories to make it appealing and thus having a positive mindset on the children and calm hyperactive and autistic beneficiaries.
+A sensory room was built to provide more advanced therapeutic assistance to 24 children with special needs.
+The room was decorated with paintings, enhanced lighting and other accessories to create an appealing and cosy atmosphere, hence having a positive impact on the children and notably calming hyperactive and autistic beneficiaries.

 - Mouvement d’Aide à la Maternité